 Zendesk

-For all other knowledge base providers or home-built docs sites, you have the following options:
+For all other knowledge base providers or home-built documentation sites, use one of the following options:

 Google Search: Provides similar results to Google.com when searching for

-.
+site:yourdomain.com/path.
 This requires that your site is indexed by Google.AI Assistant: If you’re using our AI Assistant, you can utilize its sources for searching.
 This requires that your assistant is trained and published.
 You do not have to use the assistant for AI chat, so if all you want is a knowledge base search, you can also use the assistant like this.
 Searching via the assistant incurs no additional cost.
-Using the AI assistant as a source also allows you to do an authenticated search in Salesforce knowledge bases.
+Using the AI assistant as a source also lets you perform authenticated searches in Salesforce knowledge bases.

 Contact block

-We recommend putting a Contact block at the bottom of your resource center.
-It’s a great way to let users know how to contact you.
+We recommend putting a Contact block at the bottom of your Resource Center.
+It’s a great way to connect users with your support team.

-Click the Contact block in the resource center builder to customize which of the Email, Phone, and Chat options should be displayed, edit the text to display, and choose your live-chat provider:
+Click the Contact block in the Resource Center builder to customize which of the Email, Phone, and Chat options are displayed, edit the text, and choose your live-chat provider.

 Crisp